heptarch/heptarch.github.io/drafts/demon.md

 <i>Apr.
 23.</i> Lies in bed with a bad case of "scone-rot and begoo".
 Weakly converses about
 methods to imprint outgoing polarizations into colloid bath.
-Cryptically, states that his "avatar" will "glide across the entanglement bridge". <br>
+Becomes excited towards the end, states that

 </font>
 </div>